Titubation is a type of involuntary tremor that occurs in the:

 In some cases, titubation may have no underlying cause.
 These are known as sporadic tremors.

-If you experience head tremors during your appointment, your doctor will measure their range and frequency.
+If you experience head tremors during your appointment, your healthcare provider will measure their range and frequency.
 They will also ask you how often you have these tremors, as well as the length of time that the shaking lasts on average.

 - muscle strength

-Titubation itself can’t be cured, but treating the underlying cause can help manage head tremors.
-Your doctor may recommend medications and therapies, or even surgery.
+Titubation itself can’t be cured.
+However, treating the underlying cause can help manage head tremors.
+Your healthcare provider may also recommend medications and therapies, or even surgery, to treat symptoms associated with your condition.

 Medications for tremors may include: